loomsen/puppet-rsnapshot/README.md

 - the psql script will use `/usr/local/bin/pg_dump` as the dump program with flags `-Fc`
 - it will ignore the postgres databases `db1` and `tmp_db` for postgres
 - a mysql backup script for `bazqux.de` using the credentials `myuser:mypassword`
+- a misc script for bazqux.de containing two commands to run on the node. the output will be redirected to hostname.txt and date.txt in the misc/ subfolder of the hosts backup directory (i.e. /snapshot_root/bazqux.de/daily.0/misc/hostname.txt)

 The scripts look like this: